miraicantsleep/ctf-setups/README.md

 > **Another Note:** Also, this playbook was created because at the time of writing, i just broke my Linux installation 💀

 ## Description
-Tested on Kali Linux WSL on 30th of June 2024.
+Tested on Kali Linux WSL on 30th of June 2024 and Ubuntu 22.04 LTS on 11th of July 2024.
 This playbook installs the following tools:
 - [python3](https://www.python.org/)
 - [pip](https://pypi.org/project/pip/)
 - [pycryptodome](https://pycryptodome.readthedocs.io/en/latest/)